 A while ago I made a series of drawings that made me feel very uncomfortable.
-They reminded me of a painting that I had done many years before.
-In the painting was an image of a helpless woman with her legs and arms flailing in the air.
+They reminded me of a "shadow painting" that I had done many years before.

-As with all spontaneous, unconscious imagery, the creating of it filled me with immediate aliveness as I witnessed what was appearing under my brush.
+I remember painting an image of a helpless woman with her legs and arms flailing in the air.
+The creative process initially filled me with aliveness as I witnessed what was appearing under my brush.
 Something dark was moving into the light.

-Wanting to Stay Small and Hurt
+Feeling Small and Hurt

 The hurt parts of our psyche will always try to convince us that we are not quite up to the task of mature adult life.
-Instead of acknowledging where we hurt inside, we project our inner pain onto others.
+Instead of acknowledging what we need to love inside, we project our inner pain and frustration onto other people.

 "When we choose to totally give ourselves through any negative feelings, or to be in service, we create a breakthrough.
 Whether we are feeling ashamed, embarrassed, hurt, jealous, afraid, in despair, empty, useless, futile or lost, where we give ourselves, we create our birth.
 Where we give, we move out of deadness and into flow; we move out of self-consciousness and self-torture and into grace."